RitwikDas007/My-Collections/Animations/free_fall/README.md

 Suppose, a particle is falling under gravity in vaccum.
+Let's visualize it.